- Affective identities: Denaturalization and the politics of nationality in France

 - Research conducted at: Universiteit van Amsterdam

-Preface: Of 100 years of denaturalization in France and why it matters (Embargo until 17 September 2017)
+Preface: Of 100 years of denaturalization in France and why it matters (Embargo up to and including 13 April 2021)

-Chapter 1: Traitors to universal values (Embargo until 17 September 2017)
+Chapter 1: Traitors to universal values (Embargo up to and including 13 April 2021)

-Chapter 2: French denaturalization law during WWII (Embargo until 17 September 2017)
+Chapter 2: French denaturalization law during WWII (Embargo up to and including 13 April 2021)

-Chapter 3: Terrorism and national identity (Embargo until 17 September 2017)
+Chapter 3: Terrorism and national identity (Embargo up to and including 13 April 2021)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.